zaptonetwork/Zapto-Network/README.md

 Forge, ensure that if you using any hack / cheat tool modifier, you will be BANNED (Through your IP).
 But, Server still accept any Client Modifiers Software Like: Lunar Client, Badlion Client,...
 You can see all the type of allowed client here: https://pastebin.com/raw/Urgdw1x8.
+  + Enable Sky (Optional): It is recommended to enable that setting because it is required to show the Skyblock Graveyard darkness sky.
 =========================================================

 Thanks for reading.
+LASTEST SERVER VERSION: V1.1.5
+LASTEST MINECRAFT VERSION SUPPORTED: 1.21